buhowski/react-typescript/public/text-data/startup/StartupEN.md

 ## Details

-Running the magazine and step-by-step strategy implementation are separate projects.
-Examples of ideas can be found here: [Another Dimension](/mvp).
+Strategy implementation is divided into separate projects.
+Details here: [Another Dimension](/mvp).

-Key industry products are stages of production, presented as individual scenarios.
-The presentations are available here: [Films](/films), [Video Games](/games).
+Key industry products are presented as individual scenarios.
+Presentations here: [Films](/films), [Video Games](/games).

-At first, this will help gain popularity among the Ukrainian audience, and later — expand to the international level by presenting future projects on the global market.
+Initially, this will help gain traction with a Ukrainian audience, and later — enter the global market with project presentations.

-The [self-presentation projects](/self-presentation) are pilot stages, possibly without initial funding, serving as the first phases of capability evaluation, which should confirm all declared intentions through feedback.
+The [self-presentation projects](/self-presentation) are pilot stages, possibly without funding, serving as the first phases of capability evaluation, which should confirm all declared intentions through feedback.
 They pave the way to launching key ideas and creating the magazine, and will also help attract new investments for at least the next five years.

 ### Stages and Needs